atlanticstarr1/dollarbank/README.md

  * ... and maybe the most powerful feature, YOU can initiate interest payments by pressing the **Pay interest** button; *try it*

  **Oracle Admin** shows a dashboard that allows you to interact with the Lighthouse.
 From here you can:
  * Set the value of 10 cents (USD) worth of ETH. (default is 330000000000000 wei).
- *Try it !!* .. and notice the USD value of your wallet and bank accounts change in real time :grin:
+ * :point_right:*Try it !!* .. and notice the USD value of your wallet and bank accounts change in real time :grin:
  * Set the address of the contract to alert when the oracle updates. (default is DollarBank contract address)